-(Semester - I) Course Code : MZOL-1481

-FUNCTIONAL ORGANIZATION OF ANIMALS-I (THEORY)
+(Semester-I) Course Code: MZOL-1481 FUNCTIONAL ORGANIZATION OF ANIMALS- I

-- ➤ CO1 Understand the physiological mechanisms. - ➤ CO2 Familiarize with the physiology of digestive and respiratory system of chordates & non-chordates. - ➤ CO3 Understand the blood composition, types, groups and circulatory system. - ➤ CO4 Understand the physiology of excretory system. - ➤ CO5 Come to know the physiology of reproductive system.
+- > CO1 Understand the physiological mechanisms. - > CO2 Familiarize with the physiology of digestive and respiratory system of chordates & non-chordates. - > CO3 Understand the blood composition, types, groups and circulatory system. - > CO4 Understand the physiology of excretory system. - > CO5 Come to know the physiology of reproductive system.

-M.Sc.
-Zoology Session 2019-20 (Semester - I)

-Course Code : MZOL-1481 FUNCTIONAL ORGANIZATION OF ANIMALS- I (THEORY)
+Master of Science Zoology Session 2020-21 (Semester-I) Course Code: MZOL-1481 FUNCTIONAL ORGANIZATION OF ANIMALS- I (THEORY)

-Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A- D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.